eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 #### Packaging

-To package the build, the config and build step are be a bit different froom the build process described above.
+To package the build, the config and build steps are be a bit different from the build process described above.

-When packing, the `-DCMAKE_INSTALL_PREFIX=<install-location>`[^3] option should be added to the configuration, and the `<install-location>` be the directory which you like to install the IDL compiler.
+When packing, the `-DCMAKE_INSTALL_PREFIX=<install-location>`[^3] option should be added to the configuration, and the `<install-location>` be the directory which the IDL compiler will be installed.

 [^3]: For example, the package can be installed under the build directory, and the command can be `-DCMAKE_INSTALL_PREFIX=$PWD/install ..`